-- · Improving reading attainment

-- Improving phonics provision throughout EYFS and KS1

-- Improving systems in school around identification of children with social and communication difficulties
+- · Reviewing and developing the curriculum intent for foundation subjects - Developing retrieval strategies embedding learning into long-term memory - · Continual improvement of phonics provision throughout EYFS and KS1 - Improving systems in school around identification of children with social and communication difficulties

-- Developing the wider curriculum

-- Developing subject leadership

-Children in Year 2 and Year 6 completed end of year assessments (SATs) in May 2023.
-Both Year 2 and Year 6 data is significantly above the national average as a result of consistent teaching and learning strategies which have been embedded across the school.
+Children in Year 6 completed end of year assessments (SATs) in May 2024.
+Year 6 data is above the national average in all areas (Reading, Writing, Maths, Grammar and Spelling) as a result of consistent teaching and learning strategies which have been embedded across the school.